LSB: Local Self-Balancing MCMC in Discrete Spaces: Conclusions and Future Work

-} We have presented a strategy to learn locally informed proposals for MCMC in discrete spaces.
-The strategy consists of (i) a new parametrization of balancing functions and (ii) a learning procedure adapting the proposal to the target distribution, in order to improve the sampling performance, both in terms of convergence speed and mixing.
+} We have presented a strategy to learn locally balanced proposals for MCMC in discrete spaces.
+The strategy consists of (i) a new parametrization of balancing functions and (ii) a learning procedure adapting the proposal to the target distribution.
+This allows to reduce the number of target likelihood evaluations required to converge.
+We believe that the proposed strategy can play an important role on applications where querying an oracle distribution is very expensive (like in deep energy-based models).
+We will investigate this in the future.

 Note that the LSB sampler belongs to the family of local sampling strategies, thus inheriting their limitations.
 The locality assumption can be quite restrictive, for example when sampling from discrete distributions with deterministic dependencies among variables.
 In such situations, local sampling might fail to correctly sample from the target in a finite amount of time, as being required to cross regions with zero probability mass.
-This remains an open challenge to be investigated in future work.
+The locality assumption can be relaxed for instance by leveraging a recent extension of the works in~\cite{zanella2020informed,grathwohl2021oops}, called Path Auxiliary MCMC~\cite{sun2021path}, which uses a trajectory of samples generated by the repeated application of the same base locally balanced proposal, and by adapting our proposed strategy to this new setting.
+Alternatively, we can consider block-wise implementations of locally balanced proposals, as also suggested in~\cite{zanella2020informed}.
+However, we leave all these extensions to future work.